 The Ministry of Economic Affairs and Employment is responsible for setting the priorities of the Finnish tourism policy and it develops the sector in cooperation with other ministries and sectoral actors.
-It is also responsible for the coordination of the measures supporting tourism, drafting of tourism legislation and for tourism relations between nations.
+It is also responsible for the coordination of the measures supporting tourism, drafting of tourism legislation and management of tourism relations between nations.

 Development of tourism is closely connected with regional policy, which is also the responsibility of the Ministry of Economic Affairs and Employment.
 Tourism is a major industry, particularly in the areas in Eastern and Northern Finland.

 Visit Finland is an expert agency responsible for promoting Finland as a tourist destination in international markets.
 Its main task is to promote Finnish tourism by means of marketing communications and, in particular, by promoting Finland as a tourist destination.
 Visit Finland and the tourism industry conduct joint product campaigns and arrange fact-finding visits for foreign travel operators and the media that support the promotion of Finland as an attractive destination.
 It acquires market information for the industry and promotes product development.
 Visit Finland is a unit of Business Finland and receives its funding from the state budget.

-Further information: sanna.kyyra(at)tem.fi
+Further information: Sanna Kyyrä, sanna.kyyra(at)gov.fi